EcoBlock Celebrates Earth Day

 Local organizations are also taking action.
 The East Bay Depot for Creative Reuse is holding a Trash to Treasure Earth Day event on Saturday, April 23rd at 11 am at Kasper’s Plaza in Oakland.
 Join the non-profit shop as they transform trash that was gathered from a previous clean-up day into art!
 Learn how you can participate on the Trash to Treasure event page.

-Earth Day for Book and Movie Afficionados, Outdoor Enthusiasts, and Budding Entomologists:
+Earth Day for Book and Movie Aficionados, Outdoor Enthusiasts, and Budding Entomologists:

 - Celebrate our precious planet with a great environmental read from the Oakland public library!
 Curl up with one of many books and audiobooks for kids and adults, which are available for free.